clerintom/iris-species-predictor/README.md

-# Iris-species-predictor
+# iris-species-predictor

-### Python Flask web app which predicts the species of Iris flower.
+## Python Flask web app which predicts the species of Iris flower.
-You can find a live version of the site -> https://iris-speciespredict.herokuapp.com/
+You can find a live version of the site in Heroku-> https://iris-speciespredict.herokuapp.com/

 It uses trained **Logistic Regression model**

-These model is trained on local machine and saved using pickle library in Python.
-Then the saved models are called using Flask.
+This model is trained on local machine and saved as a pickle file.
+The saved model is called using Flask.

-**HTML** is used for the frontend.
+**Flask** will render the **HTML** page to get the user inputs used for the prediction **Gunicorn**  will be used as webserver in heroku

-**How to run locally**
+## How to run locally

 - Clone the repo
 ```
 git clone https://github.com/clerintom/iris-species-predictor.git
 ```